Meliorism

-Meliorism has also been used by Arthur Caplan to describe positions in bioethics that are in favor of ameliorating conditions which cause suffering, even if the conditions have long existed (e.g. being in favor of cures for common diseases, being in favor of serious anti-aging therapies as they are developed).
+Meliorism has also been used by Arthur Caplan to describe positions in bioethics that are in favor of ameliorating conditions that cause suffering, even if the conditions have long existed (e.g., being in favor of cures for common diseases, being in favor of serious anti-aging therapies as they are developed).

-A closely related concept discussed by Jean-Jacques Rousseau and Marquis de Condorcet is that of perfectibility of man.
+A closely related concept, discussed by Jean-Jacques Rousseau and Marquis de Condorcet, is that of perfectibility of humans.
 Condorcet's statement, "Such is the object of the work I have undertaken; the result of which will be to show, from reasoning and from facts, that no bounds have been fixed to the improvement of the human faculties; that the perfectibility of man is absolutely indefinite; that the progress of this perfectibility, henceforth above the control of every power that would impede it, has no other limit than the duration of the globe upon which nature has placed us." anticipates James' meliorism.
 Rousseau's treatment is somewhat weaker.

 Modern thinkers in this tradition are Hans Rosling and Max Roser.
 Roser expressed a melioristic position in the mission statement for Our World in Data.
-He said that all three statements are true at the same time "The world is much better.
+He said that all three statements are true at the same time: "The world is much better.
 The world is awful.
 The world can be much better."
-Like William James before him Rosling held a halfway position between optimism and pessimism that emphasized humanity's capacity to improve their world.
+Like William James before him, Rosling held a halfway position between optimism and pessimism that emphasized humanity's capacity to improve the world.